CMU augmented reality app shows East Liberty as it used to be

 “History is important, but it's really about the contemporary concept of space,” Shea said.
 “If you're doing it at the site, that's fundamentally different than doing it at home on your laptop.”

 Shea said he's been working on the concept of the app for about two years.
-And while his graduate students are there to study theater, they all must know computer coding and 3D video design.
+And while his graduate students are there to study theater, they all must know computer coding and 3-D video design.

 “This is so crazy,” Courtney Thier, a graduate student in Environmental Engineering, said Friday as she pointed her phone at pictures of the landmarks hung on a wall inside a conference room at CMU.
 She watched and listened to the history of Vento's Pizza, East Liberty's oldest pizza shop.